KDL wiki

 Twist and Wrench transformations

-Changing the reference point
+Changing only the reference point

 t2 = t1.RefPoint(v_old_new);